hanabi/hanabi.github.io/misc/Convention_Questions.md

 ### 5) High-Effort Questions

+* Short questions are fine if you just need clarification about something simple.
-* Avoid asking short questions like: "here is my replay, does the clue mean X or Y?", or "here is my replay, what is the best move?".
+* However, avoid asking questions like: "here is my replay, does the clue mean X or Y?", or "here is my replay, what is the best move?"
 * Instead, explain what **you** think the best answer is, based on your current understanding of the conventions.
 * Provide a detailed explanation as to **why** you think it is the best answer.
 * Discuss any relevant contextual clues present in the game that influence the answer, if any.